microsoft/vscode/CONTRIBUTING.md

 ## Asking Questions

 Have a question?
-Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/vscode) using the tag `vscode`.
+Rather than opening an issue, please ask away on [Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code) using the tag `visual-studio-code`.

 The active community will be eager to assist you.
 Your well-worded question will serve as a resource to others searching for help.